openstack/ptgbot/README.rst

 Join that channel and give a command to the bot::

-  @swift now discussing ring placement
+  #swift now discussing ring placement

 (note, the bot currently only takes commands from Freenode identified users)